r0fls/shannon/README.md

 # Shannon

-A Rust library for information theory and random matrix theory, inspired by Claude Shannon.
+A Rust library for information theory and random matrix theory.

 ---